voshawn/shawnvo/README.md

 - I'm quite prone to analysis paralysis.
 - I sometimes shut down ideas if I think it's not possible, rather than finding ways to make it possible.
-- I get irritable when I'm hungry.
-If you have really bad news, tell me after lunch.
+- I can get a bit irritable when I'm tired or hungry.
 - If you see me not living up to anything included please let me know.
 It’s possible that I’ve changed my mind (👍).
 More likely I’m dropping the ball (👎).
 Either way I’d like to know.